Socialist Arab Lebanon Vanguard Party: Lebanese Civil War

 During the Lebanese Civil War, the Lebanese parliament formed the National Dialogue Committee in 1975.
 Assem Qanso of the pro-Syrian party became a member, but no figures from the pro-Iraqi Ba'ath Party were given a seat on the committee.
 The party was a member of the Lebanese National Movement, a political alliance led by Kamal Jumblatt of the Progressive Socialist Party, and had an organized a militia of around 2000 armed men that received its funding and weapons by Iraq.

-The party was a big critic of both Syria and Israels invasions of Lebanon.
-The party supported the Lebanese arab identity and wanted an arab state.
+The party was a big critic of both Syria's and Israel's invasions of Lebanon.
+The party supported the Lebanese Arab identity and wanted an Arab state.
 It was a main factor in the battle of the hotels and Israels invasions of Lebanon 1978 and 1982.

 Following the execution of Muhammad Baqir al-Sadr by Saddam Hussein in April 1980, the party came into conflict with the Amal Movement, which culminated in tit-for-tat assassinations and clashes in Shia majority suburbs of Dahieh until late 1981.
 In November 1981, Tahsein al-Atrash, leader of the Ba'ath branch at the time, was shot dead.